wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 the basic block is executed.
 Cache line addresses of the basic block are injected into L1i cache serially, and the varibale `curCycle` is updated to the completion cycle of the last instruction fetch.

+### TimingCore

+The `TimingCore` class is defined in timing\_core.h/cpp.
+It is a compromise between the most complicated out-of-order core with full contention simulation and a simple core with no contention simulation.
+The timing core still follows the IPC = 1 model of `SimpleCore`, assuming that instructions are executed serially, one at a time.
+The difference between these two is that `TimingCore` will generate timing records and events while the cache is accessed during the bound phase.
+When the weave phase starts, these cache access events are simulated and scheduled to model resource hazard on MSHR and cache tag array.
+If an event is scheduled at time `t` in contention-free execution, but previous operations are delayed by `x` cycles because of contention, then the event can only be scheduled in at least cycle `t + x`.
+Furthermore, if multiple tag access events are scheduled on the same cache at cycle `t`, only one of them should be granted, and the others must be scheduled at least one cycle later.